Home » IELTS writing task 2 » Useful phrases for IELTS writing task two

 For instance:

-For example, a recent study by the WTO (or U.K. government) showed… (then supply the details of the findings).
+For example, a recent study by the WTO (or U.K. government) showed pressing issues… (then supply the details of the findings).

 It is fairly easy to comprehend the arguments as to why this proposal has been made.